Title of the work: Un posible día, quasi un radiodramma -almost a radio play-.

 The idea of working on a new piece with characteristics belonging more to the radio play than to the melologue had already been in my mind for some time, but the difficulty was to find a suitable subject and a text.
 The solution in the end was to ask the dramatist Ana Candida de Carvalho and the poet José Manuel Recillas to create the texts especially for the purpose.
 So, de Carvalho wrote the entire text of the radio drama and, for the scenes III and X (Introspections I and II) I used two of several poems wrote by Jose Manuel Recillas, inspired on several introspective aspects of the protagonist.

-Original radio play in Italian, by Ana Candida de Carvalho.
+Original adaptation (in Italian), based on QUEL PROFONO OCEANO, by Ana Candida de Carvalho.

 WORLD PREMIERE: 20.05.2011, Maja Pavlovska (soprano), David Jisse, actor, ENSEMBLE 2E2M, Pierre Roullier (conductor), technique: La Muse en Circuit.
 Festival Extension, Théâtre de Villejuif, France.